Another 1.3 mn workers file for US jobless benefits

+Hundreds of unemployed Kentucky residents wait in line outside the Kentucky Career Center in mid-June 2020 for help with their unemployment claims in Frankfort

+Washington (AFP) - A spike in coronavirus cases in the United States has forced some states to again close bars and restaurants, but the longer-term effect on jobs is uncertain, with new claims for unemployment benefits dropping again last week.

-Washington (AFP) - Another 1.3 million US workers filed for unemployment benefits last week, as the slowdown in the pace of layoffs amid the coronavirus crisis continued, the government reported Thursday.
+Another 1.3 million US workers filed for unemployment benefits in the week ending July 4, the Labor Department reported Thursday -- down 99,000 from the week before.

-The figure for the week ended July 4 was 99,000 lower than the prior week, showing a steady decline as the world's largest economy gradually reopens and workers are recalled to their jobs.
+That continues the slowdown in the pace of layoffs as the world's largest economy gradually reopens and workers are recalled to their jobs.

 But the level remains far higher than any pre-pandemic week.
 In the same week of 2019, only 211,000 people filed initial claims for jobless benefits.